Kikobeats/farm-cli/README.md

 -rw-r--r--@ 1  50 Jan 21  2017 index.js
 ```

+### Resilient Errors

+If a process unexpectedly dies for any reason, it automagically re-enter.

+This can be adjusted using `--retries` flag.

+Type `farm --help` to know more.

 ### Finishing the Execution

 When you want to finish, call the second argument: